aswain009/java-oop-class-notes/final-exam.md

 ## coding problems

 ### Decorator Pattern problem
-1) description: Need to create a system to allow for basic seat reservations and decorations for adding wifi.
+1) Description: Need to create a system to allow for basic seat reservations and decorations for adding wifi.
 2) You're given a UML diagram where you'll need to implement a few classes.
 3) What you need to do is to look at the UML diagram and simply implement the methods using the decorator method.
 4) You will be given a sample of what your output should look like.
 5) You will be given a 'RunMe.java' file with starter code.